hypersoft/pointer-stack/README.md

 	  reallocator procedures.
 The prototype of these procedures must follow the C standard.
 If this procedure is not called, the C standard is used for each procedure.
-This procedure may not be called after any dynamic data has been allocated until such time that no data provided by allocator are allocated.<br><br>
+This procedure may not be called after any dynamic data has been allocated until such time that no data provided by the allocator are allocated.
+	  <br><br>

    12. pointer\_stack\_auto_pack